First-Time Transfer Checklist Fall 2014

 This transfer student checklist will guide you through the necessary steps to enroll successfully at Cal State Northridge.
 It’s an exciting time but it can be confusing.
 University policies and requirements may differ from those of your previous institution.
 This step-by-step advice should smooth your transition and help you avoid common pitfalls.

-- The required coursework that you need to transfer to CSUN (minimum of 60 units, including the 4 basic subjects, and 2.0 GPA) must be completed by the end of the Summer 2013 term.
-All final, official transcripts must be postmarked or hand delivered to Admissions and Records by February 13, 2014 (please see #11 below).
+- The required coursework that you need to transfer to CSUN (minimum of 60 units, including the 4 basic subjects, and 2.0 GPA) must be completed by the end of the Spring 2014 semester.
+All final, official transcripts must be postmarked or hand delivered to Admissions and Records by August 15, 2014 (please see #11 below).

 - Activate your CSUN Account.
 Locate the “Activate CSUN User ID and Password” letter you received from Admissions and Records and log into “myNorthridge” Portal at www.csun.edu.
 Read and accept the campus information technology policy.
 Follow the instructions to set up your account and enter any other information as prompted.
 For help, visit the Information Technology Help Center.
 Use your User ID and Password to log into your CSUN Gmail account regularly to check for important University notices.